himanshuagrawal18/Mr.Arbitrage/README.md

 the price of cryptos by harnessing deep learning, machine learning and artificial intelligence (yes, all of them!).

 Prediction of mature financial markets such as the stock market has been researched at length.
-Bitcoin presents an interesting parallel to this as it is a time series prediction problem with high volatility.
-In addition, Bitcoin is the leading cryptocurrency in the world with adoption growing consistently over time.
-The open nature of Bitcoin, decentralised, peer-to-peer and trust- less system in which all transactions are posted to an open ledger called the Blockchain.
+Bitcoin presents an interesting parallel to this being a leading cryptocurrency in the world with adoption growing consistently over time.
+The open, decentralised nature of Bitcoin, peer-to-peer and trust- less system in which all transactions are posted to an open ledger called the Blockchain.
 Deep learning makes for an interesting technological solution based on its performance in similar areas.
-The recurrent neural network (RNN) and the long short term memory (LSTM) are best.
+The recurrent neural network (RNN) and the long short term memory (LSTM), ARIMA and twitter sentiment analysis are best approaches.
-Various studies on statistical or economical properties and characteriza- tions of Bitcoin prices refer to its capabilities as a financial asset, the re- lationship between Bitcoin and search information, such as Google Trends and Wikipedia, and wavelet analysis of Bitcoin and BGT-Blockchain Google trends.We here will be bridging the gap between these two by Machine Learn- ing.
+As there exists relationship between Bitcoin and search informations such as Google Trends and wavelet analysis of Bitcoin, sentiments of online cryptocommunities, tweets, macro financial indices, we here will be bridging the gap between these two by Machine Learning.